India's Adani gives final approval for $4 billion Australia coal mine

-SYDNEY India's Adani Enterprises said on Tuesday that it has given final investment approval for its controversial $4 billion (3.1 billion pounds) Carmichael mine and rail project in Queensland.
+SYDNEY (Reuters) - India's Adani Enterprises said on Tuesday that it has given final investment approval for its controversial $4 billion (3.1 billion pounds) Carmichael mine and rail project in Queensland.

 "The project has Final Investment Decision approval, which marks the official start of one of the largest single infrastructure and job-creating developments in Australia's recent history," Adani Chairman Gautam Adani said in a statement.